I’ve introduced a lot of bike models to the world as co-founder of Cervélo, OPEN and now part-owner of 3T. But few were as uncertain as the Strada.

 You can learn all about the Strada PRO spec on the Strada page.
 And we’ll work hard to keep up with demand in this phase 2.

-Our launch partners for the Strada PRO (all of them having the bike available for test rides from today).
+Our launch partners for the Strada PRO (all of them having the bike available for test rides from today) are listed below, soon after all our retailers will have the bike available.